 Plato claimed that it takes a philosopher to leave the cave, and see the world as it truly is.
 Like Socrates, Plato believed this could only be achieved through rational introspection.

 As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it couldn't be explained mechanically.

 The forms explain how the mind interprets the continuous stream of sensory data it's exposed to by recognising certain eternal concepts.
 If our intellect is composed of forms, then it is eternal and distinct from the body.

 Plato did not believe that the mind exists in time or space and thought that it would return to the realm of the forms upon death.

 3. Aristotle ↑

-In On the Soul, Aristotle argued that the mind does not have innate ideas, and compared it to an unscribed tablet, a 'tabula rasa'.
+In On the Soul, Aristotle argued that the mind doesn't have innate ideas, and compared it to an unscribed tablet, a 'tabula rasa'.
 Aristotle also rejected Plato's realm of the forms, arguing that the forms are concepts devised by people to categorise things.

 Aristotle argued that the mind is a part of the human body, and so also rejected mind-body dualism.
 He did however, believe that intellect was different from any other part of the body.
 This is because our conscious range does not appear to be restricted in the way that our physical senses are.

-Aristotle argued that intellect does not have a corresponding bodily organ.
+Aristotle claimed that intellect does not have a corresponding bodily organ.
 This means that it does not exist in space, despite having a physical origin.